Magnesite Norway, 2018

 Magnesite Norway: Dual channel HD video, 4.1 sound, 23:00 mins

 Performances: Kusum Normoyle (voice and amplifier) & Mette Rasmussen (alto saxophone)

 Recording mix & master: Lasse Marhaug

-Sound design and video edit: Kusum Normoyle
+Sound design & video edit: Kusum Normoyle

 Colourist: Billy Wychgel

 Project advisor: Mikhaela Rodwell

 Locations: Hardangervidda National Park (various), Norweigen Museum of Hydro Power and Industry, Skjervsfossen waterfall, Utsikten lookout.

 Exhibition premiere: TarraWarra Biennial 2018: From Will to Form, curated by Emily Cormack.